Watch & Read

 · For Those Separated or Divorced

 The first Thanksgiving can be the hardest.
 A Christmas with no kids on Christmas Day can feel especially lonely.
-There is pain for many going through the holidays while in the midst of separation or divorce.
-But with support and some creativity, you can turn the holidays into something new.

 Janet Pino, DivorceCare Ministries lead at Blue Ridge Community Church, said if she had her choice, she would rename the event “When Tradition Meets Reality”.